michael/documents-legacy/eventually-consistent.md

 1. Invest an infinite amount of time into reviewing before getting a supposedly perfect text out of the door.
 2. Publish early and contiuously improve your content once it's out, ideally with the help of your readers.

 With the latest release of [Prose.io](http://prose.io) we'd like to propose a workflow that assumes content will be **eventually consistent**.
-Much like in the spirit of Open Source Development, we claim that continuously improving content in the open leads to better results than applying the best review process.
+Much like in the spirit of Open Source development, we claim that continuously improving content in the open leads to better results than applying the best review process available.

 Leveraging collaboration is not a new idea.
 People have been invited to contribute to published information for a long while.
 Letters to the editor are as old as newspapers and in the digital world people can respond to articles by leaving a comment.